Search

 Social– for social responsibility,

-Governance– for good corporate management.
+Governance– for good corporate governance.

 2) What are the EU ESG regulations that may have an impact on the real estate industry?